Next month, all workers will be hit with the second of five consecutive years of PRSI hikes.

 However there was always going to be a cost for this decision.

-The new tiered system of payments will see workers who lose their jobs paid 60% of their earnings – up to a maximum of €450 a week – for the first three months.
+The new tiered system of payments provides workers who lose their jobs 60% of their previous earnings – up to a maximum of €450 a week – for the first three months.
+Workers will then be paid 55% of previous earnings – up to a maximum of €375 per week – for the next three months.
+Then for the final three months there'll be a payment of 50% of previous earnings — up to a maximum of €300 per week.

-If a person is still unemployed after the nine-month period, they can apply for the basic Jobseeker’s Allowance which is currently €220 a week but rising to €232 in January.
+If a person is still unemployed after the nine-month period, they can apply for the basic Jobseeker’s Allowance, which is currently €232 a week.

 Under these major reforms, people who have a long work history and who have contributed to the system via their PRSI will receive enhanced benefits if they find themselves in that awful situation of losing their job.
 This new system represents an enhanced safety net for workers and will help to soften the cliff-edge drop in income that can be faced when a person suddenly loses their job.

-Social Protection Minister, Heather Humphreys
+Social Protection Minister at the time, Heather Humphreys

 More hikes on the way?